Parking Management Challenges

-Old cities often experience several changes due to succession and invasion, which brings about constant change in car usage.
+Old cities often experience several changes due to succession and invasion, bringing about constant car usage changes.
 While some periods require more residential cars, other periods are set up to welcome more commercial vehicles, affecting planning for parking management.

 - Violation of zoning regulations and building codes changes plans to be put in place by building planners for sufficient parking lots.

 Recent studies have shown that the rising challenges in parking management are not for lack of space.
-For example, New York has about 1.8 million parking spaces in the US, while Philadelphia has about 2 million.
+For example, New York has about 1.8 million parking spaces in the US, while Philadelphia has nearly 2 million.
 Even a tiny city such as Jackson, WY, with 10,000 people, has about 100,000 parking spots.
-With these insights, we can agree that parking management challenges are more about the absence of real-time data on vacant spaces.

 Most drivers hover for about half an hour during peak hours before they find a parking space.
 Drivers that can’t be patient enough end up parking illegally.
 Therefore, the present solution to this problem has come through the rise of smart parking innovations.

-Current smart parking innovations don’t involve automated cars that can drive and park themselves, but they help reduce the time you spend looking for a parking spot.
+Current smart parking innovations don’t involve automated cars that can drive and park themselves, but they help reduce your time looking for a parking spot.
 Present innovative parking solutions help you identify an available spot minutes before you get to your destination.